msiemsen/msiemsen.github.io/classes.md

 #### Course Description

-###### We will be turning spindles and Saturday and bowls on Sunday.
+###### We will be turning spindles on Saturday and bowls on Sunday.
 We will cover sharpening, wood selection and tool selection and usage.

 ###### Turning is a great hobby and a useful skill for making furniture elements like legs or columns.
 Craft items like pizza cutters and bottle stoppers are another option for the spindle turner.